-For avid bird watchers and others alike the nature around Reykjavík and the city itself is home to a diverse selection of birds and their habitants including gardenbirds, shorebirds, seabirds, waterbirds and heathland birds.
+For avid bird watchers and others alike, the nature around Reykjavík and the city itself is home to a diverse selection of birds and their habitats including garden birds, shorebirds, seabirds, waterbirds, and heathland birds.
 Places like the Tjörnin Pond, Vatnsmýri, Reykjavík Botanical gardens or Viðey Island are easily accessible and all have a rich birdlife.

-Of course the Northern lights have to be mentioned as they can be seen in the city on clear and crisp winter nights.
-They appear in a variety of colours and intensity, either twirling gently in shades of milky green, or occasionally blazing in a wild and multi-coloured dance across the night sky.
-The quality of darkness is surprisingly high in many areas of Reykjavík, with beautiful secluded dark parks such as Reynisvatn Lake, Borgarholt Church Hill and Grótta Lighthouse, ensuring a great experience.
+Of course, the Northern lights have to be mentioned as they can be seen in the city on clear and crisp winter nights.
+They appear in a variety of colors and intensity, either twirling gently in shades of milky green or occasionally blazing in a wild and multi-colored dance across the night sky.
+The quality of darkness is surprisingly high in many areas of Reykjavík, with beautiful secluded dark parks such as Reynisvatn Lake, Borgarholt Church Hill, and Grótta Lighthouse, ensuring a great experience.